Missouri & Illinois Trucking Accident Lawyers

 Truck Inspections and Repairs

-The Federal Motor Carrier Safety Administration requires drivers trucking companies to systematically inspect, repair and maintain their trucks.
-There are detailed regulations regarding the inspection and maintenance of a truck’s part which include:
+The Federal Motor Carrier Safety Administration requires trucking companies to systematically inspect, repair and maintain their trucks.
+There are detailed regulations regarding the inspection and maintenance of a truck’s parts, which include:

 - Time and frame assemblies

 - Suspension systems

 The regulations also specify that the companies must maintain a record of these inspections.
 Such records must include:

 - Identifying information for the vehicle (e.g., make, serial number, year, tire size)

 - Inspections that were performed, including the nature and the date